RustMagazine/rustmagazine/content/issue-1/rust-for-linux-brief-introduction.md

 ## Compile

 You can download the Linux kernel code from [torvalds/linux](https://github.com/torvalds/linux), usually it's a `git clone`.
 Rust compiler is a little different from what we use daily.
-The project depends on some nightly features of the compiler so that a specific version is requried.
+The project depends on some nightly features of the compiler so that a specific version is required.
 Let's follow the instruction in the file [Documentation/rust/quick-start.rst](https://github.com/torvalds/linux/blob/master/Documentation/rust/quick-start.rst), in which the way to turn on the Rust functions is also covered.
 Then we can compile the kernel as usual.

 ## Linux kernel module in C

-Let's take a look of a C kernel module, which is shown bellow:
+Let's take a look of a C kernel module, which is shown below:

 ```c
 static struct file_operations fops = {